robOcity/robocity.github.com/content/posts/song-play-sql.md

  WHERE s.title = %s AND a.name = %s AND s.duration = %s;
  ```

  Iterating over the rows of the dataframe holding the log data.
-First, I extract the find the unique identifiers, Next, I combine them with other data from the log data to insert the user's songplay activity into the `song_play` table.
+First, I extract the find the unique identifiers.
+Next, I combine them with other data from the log data to insert the user's songplay activity into the `song_play` table.

 ```python